zeroc-ice/ice/cpp/BuildInstructionsWindows.md

     msbuild msbuild\ice.proj /p:ICE_BIN_DIST=all

-If you want to build all supported platforms and configurations at once, use:

-    msbuild msbuild\ice.proj /p:BuildAllConfigurations=yes

 You can also sign the Ice binaries with Authenticode, by setting the following environment variables:

  - SIGN_CERTIFICATE to your Authenticode certificate
  - SIGN_PASSWORD to the certificate password

-If you want to run the test suite without building the entire source base, use this command:

-    msbuild msbuild\ice.proj /p:ICE_BIN_DIST=all

-The build will automatically install ZeroC's official Ice binary NuGet packages if necessary.

 ## Building Ice for UWP